 3. Shop at the Alcaiceria and Calle Elvira

-Aside from drinking beer and eating free tapas, one of the things I enjoyed doing most in Granada was exploring its network of narrow alleyways filled with interesting shops.
+Aside from drinking beer and eating free tapas, one of the most interesting things to do in Granada is to explore its network of narrow alleyways filled with interesting shops.

 Colorful shawls, bags, and farolas are hung from shop fronts so it feels like you’re walking through a centuries-old bazaar, which is exactly what the Alcaiceria is.

 The Alcaiceria was once home to the Great Bazaar of Granada.
 At its peak, it was a labyrinth of streets packed with more than 200 shops selling silk, spices, and other precious goods.
 It was built in the 15th century but much of the original bazaar was destroyed by fire in the 19th century.

 Today, all that remains is this one street that begins at Calle Reyes Catolicos and extends to Granada Cathedral.
 Among the many items for sale are Arabic crafts, farolas, ethnic clothing, and other knick-knacks.